 Skip to Content

-1. Plant herbaceous groundcover
+1. Plant Herbaceous Groundcover

 Native, shallow-rooted, drought-tolerant plants are the best choices for planting around septic tanks and over drainage fields.
 Because they have adapted to local growing conditions, native plants require little care, which means less traffic and disturbance around the septic system.
 Perhaps more importantly, though, shallow roots will remain above the system.
 Plants with extensive roots can grow down into the septic system and damage it.